 Elevation & Windage Adjustments

-The elevation and windage adjustments on the Holosun 507C X2 are similar to those found on other red dot sights.
-Each click represents 1 MOA, and the feedback is quite positive, with a total adjustment range of +/- 50 clicks.
+The elevation and windage adjustments on my Holosun 507C X2 are pretty much like what I'd find on other red dot sights.
+Each click changes the aim by 1 MOA, and it's really satisfying to feel each click.
+You've got a total range of about +/- 50 clicks for adjustments.

 More info on zeroing a red dot, check out this guide